isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-08-history-through-postcards.md

 #### **NOTES**
 [^1]: Cheah, J. S. (2006). *[Singapore: 500 early postcards](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12716049)* (p.
 8).
 Singapore: Editions Didier Millet.
 (Call no.: RSING 769.566095957 CHE)
 [^2]: National Archives.
 (1986). *[Singapore historical postcards from the National Archives Collection](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4182977)* (p.
 8).
 Singapore: Marshall Cavendish Editions.
 (Call no.: RSING 769.95957 SIN)
 [^3]: Schencking, J.C.
 (1999, October).
-The Imperial Japanese Navy and the constructed consciousness of a South Seas destiny, 1872–1921., *Modern Asian Studies, 33* (4), 769–796, pp. 772–73.
-Retrieved from JSTOR via NLB’s eResources website.
+The Imperial Japanese Navy and the constructed consciousness of a South Seas destiny, 1872–1921. *Modern Asian Studies, 33* (4), 769–796, pp. 772–73.
+Retrieved from JSTOR via [NLB’s eResources website](https://eresources.nlb.gov.sg/).
 [^4]: Nishihara suggests that Pulau Brani was likely the model for the water villages depicted in the works of Shikō Imamura’s (今村紫紅) *Scrolls of Tropical Countries (Morning Scroll)* [熱国之巻（朝之巻)] [Nekkoku no Maki (Asa no Maki)], which was designated as an important cultural property in Japan, indicating that the sight of Pulau Brani likely constituted one of the key Japanese perspectives of Singapore. 西原大輔 [Daisuke Nishihara].
 (2017). 日本人のシンガポール体験：幕末明治から日本占領下・戦後まで [Nihonjin no Shingapōru Taiken: Bakumatsumeiji kara nihonsenryōka.sengo made] (p.
 88).
 Kyoto, Japan: Jinbun Shoin.
 (Not available in NLB holdings)
 [^5]: Nishihara, 2017, p.
 88.
 [^6]: For more information on the collection, see Lee, G. (2018, Jul–Sep).
-Japan in Southeast Asia: The Lim Shao Bin Collection. *BiblioAsia, 14 (2).* Retrieved  from BiblioAsia website.
+[Japan in Southeast Asia: The Lim Shao Bin Collection](http://www.nlb.gov.sg/biblioasia/2018/07/11/japan-in-southeast-asia-the-lim-shao-bin-collection/). *BiblioAsia, 14 (2).* Retrieved  from BiblioAsia website.
 [^7]: Lim Shao Bin is the editor of *Images of Singapore from the Japanese Perspective (1868–1941)*, which contains over 1,000 images from postcards, maps and photo albums that trace shifting Japanese perspectives of Singapore.
 See Lim, T.W. & Lim, S.B.
 (2004). *[Images of Singapore from the Japanese perspective (1868–1941)](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12410034)*.
 Singapore: The Japanese Cultural Society.
 (Call no.: RSING 959.57 IMA-[HIS])
 [^8]: Warren, J. (1993). *[Ah ku and karayuki-san: Prostitution in Singapore](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=11827062)* (p.
 252).
 Singapore: NUS Press.
 (Call no.: RSING 306.74095957 WAR)